 Patient stories can bring positive or negative change in the healthcare industry.
-PIP- Poly Implant Prothese Company was a victim of such when a breast implant scandal broke out: cutting-cost decision led to substandard products and eventually caused injuries that forced key regulatory updates.
+PIP- Poly Implant Prothese Company was a victim of such when a breast implant scandal broke out: cutting-cost decisions led to substandard products and eventually caused injuries that forced key regulatory updates.

 A plastic surgeon Henri Arion, in 1965 introduced breast implants to France.
-A former butcher Jean-Claude Mas turned in to a sales person and together until Henri died in a plane crash and Mas went ahead and launched PIP in 1991.
+A former butcher Jean-Claude Mas turned into a salesperson and together until Henri died in a plane crash and Mas went ahead and launched PIP in 1991.

-That was the birth of the company that would produce over 2 million breast implant sets in 20 years and land a global market share and map medical device regulations.
+That was the birth of the company that would produce over 2 million breast implant sets in 20 years and land a global market share and maps medical device regulations.
 The PIP scandal emerged when they produced implants made of low-grade silicon not medically proven for use.
 This was discovered when the implants kept rupturing double above the industrial rate.
 The company was forced to withdraw the hydrogel implants.

 In 2000 PIP fell in trouble for saline-filled implants for deviating from producing standard implants and was unable to prove safety.
 Over the years PIP has undergone policy violation and scrutiny issues and lost huge finances in regulatory filings.

-As a result, European Commission started a regulatory journey into medical devices with an aim to provide high level devices, guarantee safety and restore public confidence.
+As a result, European Commission started a regulatory journey into medical devices with an aim to provide high-level devices, guarantee safety and restore public confidence.
 The compliance regulations were tightened to enhance patient safety.

 PIP founder Jean-Claude Mas died at the age of 79.
 He had made a run for a long time and somewhat managed to stay afloat.
 However, in 2013 he was sentenced to 4 years imprisonment for fraud.

 PIP had exported 80% of the manufactured implants before the plant shut down.
-This scandal has affected approximately 300,000 women in over 65 countries including France, Canada, Venezuela, Germany and Brazil.
+This scandal has affected approximately 300,000 women in over 65 countries including France, Canada, Venezuela, Germany, and Brazil.